charlesetc/shade/readme.md

 # Installation

 Right now, this is not on opam.
-You do need [it](https://opam.ocaml.org/) set up though.
+You do need [to install opam](https://opam.ocaml.org/) though.

 To install: